Colebuildanddevelop/StonkKings/README.md

   - enter tournament
   - redeem main account balance somehow
   - show tournament history ( entrants, their trades, the winner, the payout)
-  -
+  - add friends

   ENTRY
-    - restrict to one entry per tournament
+    - restrict to one entry per tournament x
-    - cant enter tourneys that have started
+    - cant enter tourneys that have started x
+    - entry limit
+      - when an entry is created, increment the tournaments entries to include
+    - start time has to be less then end time
+    - on enter the dom needs to update to show the balance changed
+    - create a confirmation to enter
+    - create a way to view tournament page with out entering x
+    - display errors